 Memorable Manitobans: William Frederick Osborne (1873-1950)

 Born at Quyon, Quebec on 8 September 1873, son of the Reverend John C. Osborne, he graduated from Victoria College at Cobourg, Ontario in 1893 and came to Manitoba to become Professor of French at Wesley College, and also served as Registrar.
 He was a frequent contributor to magazines and periodicals, and he wrote The Genius of Shakespeare (1908), The Faith of a Layman (1910), and America at War (1917).
+He was the Liberal candidate for the Dufferin constituency, against Premier R. P. Roblin, in the 1910 provincial general election.
 He left the college in 1913 to become Chair of French and Modern Languages at the University of Manitoba, remaining there until retirement in 1943, at which time the University of Manitoba gave him an honorary doctorate.
 He was the founding President of the Alliance française in Winnipeg (1915).

 On 29 June 1897, he married Maud Mary Somerset (1872-1955), daughter of J. B. Somerset, at Winnipeg and they subsequently had four children: Isabel Darche Osborne (b 1899), Joan Somerset Osborne (b 1903), Elizabeth Maud Osborne (b 1905), and John Somerset Osborne (b 1912).
 The family lived at 292 Kennedy (1911) and 325 Kingsway (1925).
 In 1910, he unsuccessfully contested the Dufferin constituency in the Manitoba Legislature against R. P. Roblin.
 He was a charter member of the Canadian Club of Winnipeg.